alphagov/govuk-developer-docs/source/manual/alerts/gor.html.md

 and that it is in a proper state (i.e. empty).

-If not, yrestart the Gor processes with the following Fabric command:
+If not, restart the Gor processes with the following Fabric command:

 ```
-fab $environment puppet_class:gor sdo:'rm /etc/govuk/env.d/FACTER_data_sync_in_progress' app.start:gor
+fab $environment puppet_class:gor sdo:'rm /etc/govuk/env.d/FACTER_data_sync_in_progress' app.start:goreplay
 ```

 This will remove the file and restart Gor from all hosts running it.